Scalingo/documentation/_posts/app/2000-01-01-transfer-ownership.md

 1. Click on the validation link you've received by email, you'll have to login if you were unauthenticated.

-The account is now collaborator of the application
+The account is now collaborator of the application.

 ### Transfer to the new owner